khatri7/search-engine/README.md

 ### Searching the Trie

 Getting the results for a word is very similar to how we created the Trie.
-We take the word user inputs, convert it to lowercase and iterate over it looking for a key in the Map for each letter and move onto the value Map for every match, at any point if there is no match, we return an empty result set.
-Otherwise, we keep iterating till we reach the last letter, at which stage we get the `results` Map at that key and print that in form of a table with file names sorted in descending order of occurrences.
+We take the word user inputs, convert it to lowercase and iterate over it.
+We look for a key in the Map for each letter starting from the first letter and move onto the value Map for every match.
+At any point if there is no match, we return an empty result set.
+Otherwise, we keep iterating till we reach the last letter, at which stage we get the `results` Map at that key and print that in form of a table with file names sorted in descending order of number of occurrences.

 ## How to run